Skip to content

 Any existing savings reduce the total amount still needed to be put away, which directly lowers the required weekly contribution.
 Many people find it encouraging to see how much a head start actually helps when the numbers are laid out clearly.
 This calculator can help illustrate that.

-How far in advance should I start saving for a holiday?
+How far in advance when do people start saving for a holiday?

 There is no single right answer, but many people find that starting earlier makes the weekly savings target feel much more manageable and less stressful.
 A longer runway also gives any interest earned more time to work in one's favour, however modestly.
 This calculator can help illustrate that.